Gossamer Bio (GOSS) Study result summary

 The study population was heavily pretreated, with 55% on triple/quadruple therapy, 61% on background prostacyclin, and most on two or more background PAH therapies.

-Baseline demographics were balanced between arms, with mean age ~50 years and ~86% female; patients were WHO Functional Class II or III.
+Baseline demographics were balanced between arms, with mean age ~50 years and ~86% female.

 Efficacy results

-The CTD-PAH subgroup had a 37-meter placebo-adjusted improvement at week 24 (p=0.0104), outperforming other studies in this population.
+The CTD-PAH subgroup had a 37-meter improvement at week 24 (p=0.0104), outperforming other studies and suggesting strong efficacy in this group.

 NT-proBNP at week 24 showed a -120.4 ng/L shift versus placebo (p=0.0002) in the overall population, with even greater reduction in higher-risk patients (-265.8 ng/L; p=0.0002).

-At week 48, the seralutinib arm showed a ~30-meter improvement (p=0.02, ANCOVA), with continued separation from placebo over time.
+At week 48, the seralutinib arm maintained a ~30-meter improvement, with statistical significance (p=0.02, ANCOVA), and continued separation from placebo.

 Placebo response and regional heterogeneity

-The placebo arm showed an unexpectedly large improvement (13.5 meters), especially in Latin America and Asia/Middle East, compressing the treatment effect.
+The placebo arm showed an unexpectedly high improvement (13.5 meters), especially in Latin America and Asia/Middle East, compressing the treatment effect.

-In North America, the placebo response was minimal (-3.9 meters), and the drug effect was more pronounced (26 meters).
+In North America, the placebo effect was minimal (-3.9 meters), and the drug effect was more pronounced (26 meters).

-Regional differences in placebo response were a key factor in not meeting the primary endpoint.
+Regional differences in placebo response were a key factor in missing the primary endpoint, with Latin America showing super-responders on placebo.

 Latest events from Gossamer Bio